orangecapinnovative/honeycomb-sdk-doc/README.md

-# HoneyComb setup guide
+# HoneyComb set up guide
-This guide will walkthrough how to setup a basic usage of HoneyComb SDK Script to track Affiliate Transaction.
+This guide will walk you through how to set up a basic usage of HoneyComb SDK Script to track Affiliate Transactions.

 ## Installation

 Replace {SDK URL} with the URL you receive.
 Then paste this snippet into your `<body>` tag.
-Ensure this will get to run on all pages.
+Ensure this runs on all pages.

     <!-- Load JavaScript SDK -->
     <script src="{SDK URL}"></script>